-If the Philosophy of Today becomes dominant, it will result in a reevaluation of earlier writers, a reevaluation of Western civilization.
+If the Philosophy of Today becomes dominant, it will result in a re-evaluation of earlier writers, a re-evaluation of Western civilization.
 It would hardly be an exaggeration to say that a new philosophy creates a new civilization.

 I saw several episodes of the recent KenBurns documentary on U.S. National Parks.
 It can be viewed online (pbs.org).
 It’s a good documentary, and it inspired me (and doubtless many others) with a desire to visit these parks (except for a visit to Arizona and the Grand Canyon 35 years ago, I’m a complete stranger to the American West).
 In an earlier issue, I discussed a big new book on the Parks, written by Douglas Brinkley.
 The Brinkley book and the Burns documentary cover some of the same ground, but seem to have had no influence on each other.

 One of the heroes of the Burns documentary is John Muir, whom I had heard of, but never read.
 (Muir is also featured in an American Masters documentary.)
 I now realize that Muir is a fine writer and a deep thinker — a Western version of Thoreau.

-But Muir seems unaware of Thoreau, as Thoreau was unaware of Muir (when Thoreau died in 1862, Muir was just 24).
-On the other hand, Muir was a fan of Emerson, who was much better-known in the late 1800s than Thoreau.
+As a young man, Muir was a fan of Emerson’s writings.
 When Emerson visited Yosemite in 1871, Muir was ecstatic:

 |When he came into the Valley I heard the hotel people saying with solemn emphasis, “Emerson is here.”
 I was excited as I had never been excited before, and my heart throbbed as if an angel direct from heaven had alighted on the Sierran rocks.2|